justin-marian/switch/README.md

 ### Simplified Algorithm

-- **Initialization:**
-  - Trunk ports start in the Blocking state to prevent loops.
+- **Initialization:** Trunk ports start in the Blocking state to prevent loops.
 Switches consider themselves as root bridges, with all ports in the Listening state.
-  - If a switch believes it's the root bridge, it sets all ports to the Designated Port state.
+If a switch believes it's the root bridge, it sets all ports to the Designated Port state.
 - **BPDU Exchange:** Switches exchange BPDUs to elect the root bridge and determine designated ports.
-BPDUs contain root bridge ID, sender bridge ID, and root path cost.
-BPDUs are regularly sent on trunk ports.
+BPDUs contain root bridge ID, sender bridge ID, and root path cost, sent regularly on trunk ports.
 - **Root Bridge Election:** Upon receiving a BPDU, switches compare root bridge IDs.
 If received ID is lower, the switch updates its information and forwards the BPDU.
 Switches continuously update root bridge information.
-- **Port States:**
-  - Ports can be Blocking, Listening, Learning, or Forwarding.
+- **Port States:** Ports can be Blocking, Listening, Learning, or Forwarding.
+Blocking prevents loops, Listening prepares for Learning state, Learning populates MAC address tables, and Forwarding fully operates, forwarding user data.
-  - Blocking: Disabled to prevent loops.
-  - Listening: Open for BPDUs, preparing for Learning state.
-  - Learning: Populate MAC address tables but don't forward user data.
-  - Forwarding: Fully operational, forward user data.
 - **Loop Prevention:** STP operates on trunk ports to prevent loops.
 BPDUs determine best paths to root bridge and block redundant links.
 - **Frame Forwarding:** Switches forward frames based on established spanning tree topology, ensuring a loop-free network.